-Created over a period between late 2009 and early 2011 this series is one of John’s first explorations of his relationship with place.
-This series expresses the impending sense of loss visualised through the atmospheric presence of St Helens Wharf, part of a route through which John routinely walked his two young children to school for many years. ”
+Created over a period between late 2009 and early 2011 this series is one of my first explorations of my relationship with place.
+This series expresses the impending sense of loss visualised through the atmospheric presence of St Helens Wharf, part of a route through which I routinely walked my two young children to school for many years.

 The St Helen’s Wharf area is the oldest part of the town of Abingdon, one of the oldest continuously inhabited towns in England.
 The Wharf had been for centuries the confluence of the town and the river Thames, a significant point of entry and embarkation.
 The site of an accumulation of hundreds of thousands of journeys back, forth and through, all of which coming to and end, moving on, both through time and purpose.